Ecuador- Pimampiro

 (after Álban and Wunder, 2005)

-- Start-up costs 38,000 US$ representing US$ 76 /ha.
-Three CEDERENA technicians and a representative of the Municipality worked together in the design phase and stakeholder negotiation process, for a year (implementation of the payments was carried out in 4 months).
+- Start-up costs US$38,000 representing US$76 per hectare.
+Three CEDERENA technicians and a representative of the municipality worked together in the design phase and stakeholder negotiation process, for a year (implementation of the payments was carried out in four months).

 Economic

-There was also an assessment of the users willingness to pay for water resource improvements, however this was not taken into account, due to the fact that it is was too low (0.035 US$/m3 for a monthly consumption of 20 m3, corresponding to 0.01% of the average monthly income of these families.
-(Ordóñez and Puglla, 2004)
+There was also an assessment of the users' willingness to pay for water resource improvements, however this was not taken into account, due to the fact that it is was too low (0.035 US$ per cubic metre for a monthly consumption of 20 cubic metres, corresponding to 0.01% of the average monthly income of these families (Ordóñez and Puglla, 2004).

-Transaction costs are about US$6,600 per annum- this amount is about 1/3 over the funds collected through the water use fee and corresponds to 50% of the entire annual costs of the programme, including payments to landowners.
+Transaction costs areabout US$6,600 per annum- this amount is about one thirdover the funds collected through the water use fee and corresponds to 50 per cent of the entire annual costs of the programme, including payments to landowners.
 These costs are covered by the municipality and not internalised into the scheme.

-Income benefits: on average, participants receive US$21.1 per month, which is equivalent to 30% of monthly household expenditure.
-According to Echavarría et al (2004), these extra funds are mostly used to cover basic expenses and the families’ short-term needs: food, agricultural production, health and education.
-Due to the lack of funds however, landowners outside the Nueva America who have an interest in participating in the PES scheme, (like the community of La Florida) have not been able join and may consider themselves discriminated by the municipality
+Income benefits: on average, participants receive US$21.1 per month, which is equivalent to 30 per cent of monthly household expenditure.
+According to Echavarría et al. (2004), these extra funds are mostly used to cover basic expenses and the families’ short-term needs: food, agricultural production, health and education.
+Due to the lack of funds however, landowners outside the Nueva America who have an interest in participating in the PES scheme, (like the community of La Florida) have not been able join and may consider themselves discriminated against by the municipality.

 Environmental